senzing-garage/kubernetes-demo/docs/azure-helm-rabbitmq-mssql/README.md

 ### Install stream-producer Helm chart

-The stream producer pulls JSON lines from a file and pushes them to RabbitMQ.
+The stream producer pulls JSON lines from a file and pushes them to message queue.

 1. Install chart.
    Example: